-In October 2019, Mundoro entered into an Agreement with Vale Canada Limited ("Vale") in which Mundoro granted to Vale an option to earn-in to four of Mundoro's exploration licenses located within central portion of Timok.
+In October 2019, Mundoro entered into an agreement with Vale in which Mundoro granted to Vale an option to earn-in to four of Mundoro's exploration licenses located within the central portion of the Timok Magmatic Complex.
 The parties received government approvals in 2020 and commenced exploration activity.
-See press release October 7, 2019, announcing the transaction.